andremichalowski2/React-Redux-App/README.md

     - [x] Middleware
     - [x] Thunk

+    - Future workflow:
+        base component
+        reducer
+        actions
+        hoc components

 Task 2B:
-  - [ ] Fetch data inside an async action creator from an API of your choosing
+  - [x] Fetch data inside an async action creator from an API of your choosing
     - https://documenter.getpostman.com/view/10808728/SzS8rjbc
     - https://official-joke-api.appspot.com/jokes/ten

 Task 2C;
-  - [ ] Add the data from the API to the Redux store Task 2D;
+  - [x] Add the data from the API to the Redux store Task 2D;
-  - [ ] Display the data from the store in a component Task 2E;
+  - [x] Display the data from the store in a component Task 2E;
-  - [ ] _Some_ styling must be applied.
+  - [x] _Some_ styling must be applied.
 It can be basic, but the app must not only use browser default stylings

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------